Selected as one of the Best Books of 2013 by the onion aV Club

-Staring into the night sky, an inhabitant of Jeroun sees a glittering string of objects stretching before the moon.
-The Needle, in all actuality a collection of iron spheres large enough to affect the tides, is the god Adrash's ultimatum to the people on the planet below...
+Staring into the night sky, the inhabitants of Jeroun call the glittering string of objects they see stretching before the moon the Needle.
+It’s actually a collection of iron spheres made by the god Adrash, his threatening ultimatum to the people on the planet below:

 Prove yourselves worthy, or be destroyed.

-Traveling with him across the continent of Knoori are Churls, a mercenary haunted by the ghost of her daughter, and Berun, a constructed man possessed by the soul of his creator.
-Both come to understand what Vedas's victory in Danoor will mean: an all-out religious war.
-Battling their own inner demons, they are in no place to convince Vedas to turn back from his fate.
+Traveling with him across the continent are Churls, a mercenary haunted by the ghost of her daughter, and Berun, a constructed man made of modular spheres possessed by the soul of his creator.
+Both come to understand that Vedas's victory would start an all-out religious war.

-Unbeknownst to these three travelers, the aristocratic outbound mage Ebn and her protege Pol are using powerful alchemy to reach orbit, engaging in aggressive actions that may call Adrash's wrath down upon the world -- forcing mankind to choose between redemption and destruction.
+Unbeknownst to these three travelers, the aristocratic outbound mage Ebn and her protégé Pol are using powerful alchemy to travel into space, with plans to engage Adrash in ways that threaten to bring the god’s wrath down upon the world.

-Combining the mythic inventiveness of early Roger Zelazny and Samuel R. Delany, the dark alien weirdness of China Mieville, and the epic scope of George R. R. Martin, No Return is a literary science fiction novel that mixes genres in an evocatively fluid manner.
+No Return combines the mythic inventiveness of early Roger Zelazny and Samuel R. Delany, the dark weirdness of China Mieville, and the epic scope of George R. R. Martin, creating a literary science fiction novel that defies easy categorization and resulting in one of the most critically acclaimed debuts of 2013.